Blue Star Mothers ship Christmas packages to SC service men and women overseas - South Carolina Radio Network

-Although away from home, the holidays will be a little happier for South Carolina servicemen and women deployed overseas.
+Although many deployed South Carolina servicemen and women will spend the holidays overseas away from home, one group is hoping to make their time a little happier.

-The Blue Star Mothers of the Midlands shipped 55 care packages last month so they would be delivered in time for Christmas.
+The Blue Star Mothers of the Midlands shipped 55 care packages last month that should be delivered in time for Christmas.

 The Blue Star Mothers send care packages throughout the year, gathering supplies and money in donation drives.
 This most recent shipment was paid for with a $3,000 grant from Dominion Energy.